 •failing to cross a road, railway line or tram tracks by the shortest and safest route (RR 230, 233, 234, 235, 235A; maximum penalty: 2 pu);

 •causing a traffic hazard by moving into the path of a driver (RR 236(1), (2); maximum penalty: 1 pu).

 Skaters who enjoy a zip around Melbourne should bear in mind the following information.

-Maps showing the prescribed areas where the riding of skateboards, etc. is prohibited or restricted are available from the front desk at the Melbourne Town Hall and on the council’s website at www.melbourne.vic.gov.au (see prescription 91).
+Maps showing the prescribed areas where the riding of skateboards, etc. is prohibited or restricted are available from the front desk at the Melbourne Town Hall and from the council’s website at www.melbourne.vic.gov.au (search for prescription 91).